When School Refusal Isn’t Just About School: Understanding What’s Really Going On

 Why Productivity Masks the Problem

-One of the most insidious features of high-functioning anxiety is that it’s often mistaken for a personality trait — or even celebrated as one.
-The person who’s always prepared, always reliable, always “on” gets praised for it.
-Their anxiety is accidentally rewarded.
+One of the most insidious features of high-functioning anxiety is that others often mistake it for a personality trait or even celebrate it as one.
+For instance, the person who’s always prepared, always reliable, always “on” receives praise for it.
+Consequently, the workplace and social circles accidentally reward their anxiety.

 Over time, this creates a painful bind.
-The coping behaviors that keep anxiety manageable — doing more, controlling more, achieving more — also reinforce the underlying belief that you’re only okay as long as you perform.
-Rest feels threatening.
-Stillness feels lazy.
+Specifically, the coping behaviors that keep anxiety manageable (doing more, controlling more, achieving more) also reinforce the underlying belief that you’re only okay as long as you perform.
+As a result, rest feels threatening.
+Likewise, stillness feels lazy.
 And vulnerability?
-Out of the question.
+That remains out of the question.

 Productivity isn’t the opposite of anxiety.
 For many people, it’s anxiety in a socially acceptable costume.